Capture-time Extremal Cop-Win Graphs: Corner Ranking

-We now state the main result (Theorem 6.1) of ~\cite{OO16}, which relates the corner rank of a graph to its capture time; for a graph \graph{G}, we let $\capt(\graph{G}) =$ the capture time of \graph{G} (note that the \capt \ function is overloaded so that it makes sense for a graph or an integer as input; see Definition~\ref{def_capt}).
+We now state a simplified version of the main result from \cite{OO16} (Theorem 6.1), which relates the corner rank of a graph to its capture time.
+Since the theorem is proved in a currently unpublished manuscript, a succinct proof of the theorem is given in the appendix.